RamezHamdiSaeed/MyFlutterReference/README.md

 -How to deal with FloatingActionButtons in miniStyle.
 -How to configure the size of elements to be responsive using mediaQuery.
 -How to use the text base line correctly without errors.
+-how to change the name and the icon of the app on android (AndroidManifest.xml located at android/app/src/main) and change the android:label) and ios (info.plist (located at ios/Runner) and change the <key>CFBundleName</key>
+<string>App Name</string>") using flutter_luncher_icons package from pub.dev and make sure to follow all the instructions from the package README.md .